 There is currently no cure for CRPS, so the focus of treatment options available is to alleviate the disorder’s severe symptoms.
 If diagnosed early and CRPS therapy begins immediately, there is a high possibility of pain alleviation or even total elimination within a few months of treatment.
-Below are some of the methods used to mitigate the severity of CRPS symptoms.
+Below are some of the methods used to mitigate the severity of CRPS symptoms beyond exercise and diet.

 Psychological disorders like depression, anxiety, and post-traumatic stress disorder are common in people with severe CRPS.
 These conditions intensify pain perception and impair activity and mental function.
 They could even make it difficult for patients to seek medical help and participate in rehabilitation.
 Psychotherapy can be employed to manage these disorders and improve the recovery of CRPS patients.